 Oily Steel.
 Every piston was repainted using the Vellajo oily steel in a banded method the gloss null oil was also applied directy to this and once again after the matte varnish.

 I wanted them to be a little gritty but not my Imperial Fists trench warefare type of gritty, These behemoths are striding through a busted city so there would be dust and crap on everything close to the ground.
-The caviet being that the city streets are absolutely filthy!
+The city streets themselves will be ruined and filthy!

 I used cork sheet with watered down wood glue to stiffen up, and various types of platicard to simulate the busted city scape.